Stargazing at Heritage Park

-Experience Stargazing at the Trantina Farm and celebrate the International Dark Sky recognition of the Village of Homer Glen by spending a fall evening with the stars!
+Experience Stargazing at Heritage Park and celebrate the International Dark Sky recognition of the Village of Homer Glen by spending an evening with the stars!

-The Village of Homer Glen and Homer Township will host a fall stargazing event on Friday, October 13, from 8 p.m. to 10 p.m. at Homer Township’s historic Trantina Farm in Homer Township.
-The Trantina Farm is located at 15744 West 151st Street in Homer Township East of the intersection of Gougar Road and 151st Street.
-The event is coordinated by the Homer Glen Environment Committee with the assistance of the Homer Glen Emergency Management Agency, Homer Township and Will County School District 92.
+The Village of Homer Glen will host a summer and fall stargazing at Heritage Park.
+Heritage Park is located at 14240 West 151st Street behind Village Hall.
+The event is coordinated by the Homer Glen Environment Committee with the assistance of the Homer Glen Emergency Management Agency,

 Dark Sky Community in Illinois

 As the 4th International Dark Sky Community, the fall stargazing event is a way for the Village to bring the wonders of the night sky to the public.
 The Village is the first to be designated as a Dark Sky Community in Illinois and also the first community East of the Mississippi River.
-The Village received this award from the International Dark Sky association because of its "exceptional dedication to the preservation of the night sky through the implementation and enforcement of quality lighting codes, dark sky education and citizen support of dark skies".
+The Village received this award from the International Dark Sky Association because of its "exceptional dedication to the preservation of the night sky through the implementation and enforcement of quality lighting codes, dark sky education and citizen support of dark skies".
+The Village has been promoting starry night viewing since 2008 and educating the public about dark sky awareness with Stargazing events.
+The “First International Starry Night” took place with a Stargazing event on July 12, 2013, in which approximately 225 people from across the Chicagoland area participated.

 For more information call the Village of Homer Glen at 708-301-0632.